 The nonprofit sector also can differ from the corporate world in the type of employee.
 This sector tends to attract bright individuals who are passionate and committed to their cause.
 They are working for their nonprofit organization because they believe they are making a difference in the world, or because they believe in the direction of their organization, or that they have a lifelong passion for the work that their group does.

 Often, this is not the case in the corporate world, where money always is the bottom line, and many co-workers can be unhappy with their salaries, work conditions, and upward movement (or lack of) within the company.

 So, the differences between the corporate world and the nonprofit sector can be vast, and taking all of these factors into consideration is important before making a decision on whether transitioning is an option for you.

-Job-Hunt's Career Change Expert, Randi Bussin, founder and president of Aspire!, is a career coach and counselor with more than 25 years of business, entrepreneurial, and career counseling experience.
+Job-Hunt's Career Change Expert, Randi Bussin, founder and president of Aspire!, is a career coach and counselor with more than 25 years of business, entrepreneurial, and career counseling experience, including DISC assessments.
 Randi has experienced several major career transitions (from corporate to small business owner to career counselor to coach) and personally understands the effort and commitment involved.
 She has appeared on public television's "Job Doctor," and is a frequent contributor to Bridgestar's Leadership Matters newsletter, The Ladders job-search Web site (www.theladders.com) and her own blog, which offers advice on career transition, job search, and labor market trends.
-Follow Randi on Twitter @MyReinventure for more job search and career tips.
+Follow Randi on Twitter @MyReinventure and add her to your Google Plus circles for more job search and career tips.